BodenmillerGroup/cyTOFcompensation/scripts/correlation_analysis.md

 This reproduces Figure 3C
 For each phenograph cluster the cluster median is calculated and a heatmap is generated.
 The all heatmap are clustered based on the uncompensated data in order to make them visually easily comparable.
-The colorscake corresponds to the asinh(x/5) transformed count and is kept constant for all the plots to make them directly comparable.
+The colorscale corresponds to the asinh(x/5) transformed count and is kept constant for all the plots to make them directly comparable.

 ```r